LaFosseAcademy/rlam/snowflake-II.md

 - A collection in Python is a data type that holds multiple items, such as `lists`, `tuples`, `sets`, and `dictionaries`

-- There is 4 collections in Python:
+- There are 4 collections in Python:
     - **List** is a collection which is ordered and changeable.
 Allows duplicate members
     - **Tuple** is a collection which is ordered and unchangeable.
 Allows duplicate members
     - **Set** is a collection which is unordered, *unchangeable*, and unindexed.
 No duplicate members.
 (Set *items* are unchangeable, but you can remove and/or add items whenever you like.)